toaigit/ses-mailx/README.txt

 	"iam:DeleteUser",
 NOTE:
    SMTP endpoint TLS port 465 or 2465, STARTTLS 587 or 2587
+   if you get "AUTH=client, available mechanisms do not fulfill requirements" error, you need to install cyrus-sasl-plain package. if you get "Connection refused by 0.0.0.0", you need to set the hostname matching your MASQUERADE_AS setting in sendmail.mc file with hostnamectl set-hostname fqdn-hostname

 FOR MORE INFORMATION ON WHAT IS SMTP Server, SMTP Relay Servers? https://whatismyipaddress.com/mail-server